tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 #### HPKE Usage in Key Encryption mode

 In Key Encryption mode, the sender MUST place the 'ek' and 'alg' parameters in the per-recipient unprotected header to indicate the use of HPKE.
 Optionally, the per-recipient unprotected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.
 In this mode, JWE serialization MUST be used.
 In this setup, the 'enc' (Encryption Algorithm) parameter MUST be present to identify the content encryption algorithm used to perform encryption on the plaintext to produce the ciphertext.
+The "enc" Header Parameter MUST be integrity protected and it MUST occur only within JWE Protected Header.

 # Ciphersuite Registration